 - Coercion.
 If one spouse was coerced into signing the prenup against their will, or inadequate time was given to properly analyze the contract and obtain legal advice, the contract will likely be deemed invalid and unenforceable.

-Furthermore, since ensuring that children’s rights and best interests are protected is a priority in California, a prenuptial agreement that adversely affects the rights of a child is unlikely to be enforceable.
+Furthermore, since ensuring that children’s rights and best interests are protected is a priority in both Hawaii and California, a prenuptial agreement that adversely affects the rights of a child is unlikely to be enforceable.

 Contact Our Experienced Los Angeles Prenuptial Agreement Attorneys Today